InFog/evaldojunior.com/_drafts/are-microframeworks-for-beginners.md

 almost everything, and the best thing is that they usually come with batteries included.
 If you need a database abstraction layer, framework will have it, if you need a template parsing library, frameworks will have it, and you get it.
-Most of the things that most of the projects need, a full.-stack framework will somehow have it.
+Most of the things that most of the projects need, a full-stack framework will somehow have it.

+So, the full stack is like the complete car.

+**TODO: Draw a car**

 And this is good for almost all the projects out there.
 When a framework ship something is like it's recommending it as a good, or maybe the best, option.